Ashkon Software LLC

 Bond - Stock Trading Glossary

-A bond is a type of debt security in which an investor lends money to a borrower, typically a company or government, for a predetermined period of time and at a predetermined interest rate.
-The borrower agrees to pay back the principal amount of the loan at the end of the bond's term, as well as periodic interest payments throughout the term.
+A bond is a type of debt security where an investor lends money to a borrower, typically a company or government, for a specified period at a predetermined interest rate.
+The borrower commits to repaying the principal amount at the bond's maturity date, along with periodic interest payments throughout the bond's term.

-Bonds can be issued by corporations, governments, municipalities, and other entities as a means of raising capital.
+Bonds are issued by various entities, including corporations, governments, and municipalities, as a method of raising capital.
 They are typically issued in large denominations, such as $1,000 or $5,000, but can also be sold in smaller denominations through mutual funds or exchange-traded funds (ETFs).
-Bonds can also be traded on bond markets, with their prices and yields fluctuating based on supply and demand factors.
+Bonds can be traded on bond markets, with their prices and yields fluctuating based on supply and demand factors.

-The interest rate on a bond, also known as the coupon rate, is determined at the time of issuance and is usually fixed for the life of the bond.
-Bonds can also be issued with variable interest rates, which change over time based on market conditions.
-In addition, bonds can be callable or puttable, meaning that the borrower or lender may have the option to buy back or sell the bond at certain times during the bond's term.
+The interest rate on a bond, known as the coupon rate, is established at the time of issuance and is usually fixed for the bond's duration.
+However, some bonds have variable interest rates that change over time based on market conditions.
+Additionally, bonds can be callable or puttable, meaning the borrower or lender may have the option to buy back or sell the bond at certain times during its term.

 Bonds are generally considered to be less risky than stocks, as they offer a fixed income stream and are less volatile in price.
 However, bonds are still subject to risks, such as interest rate risk, inflation risk, and credit risk.
 If interest rates rise, the value of existing bonds may fall, as investors demand higher yields to compensate for the increased risk of inflation.
 Additionally, if the borrower defaults on the bond, investors may lose some or all of their investment.